dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-The pitfall with this version is that we're not controlling future values of `data` and `error` this can work when the type is correct and defined from the first moment, that is not our case here so for that we define a custom type `State`.
+The drawback of this version is that it does not control the future values of `data` and `error`.
+This may work when the type is always the same but it is not the case here so you can use a custom `State` type for that.

 #### Actions

-We need to specify which actions our reducer will be capable of handle and that is done with unions.
-The enum part is totally optional but helps to be less error phrone than writing strings on multiple places.
+You have to specify which actions the reducer will be able to handle, and that is done with unions.
+The enum part is entirely optional, but it helps to be less error-prone than writing strings in several places.

 #### reducer function

-We only need to specify the types of the params passed to the function that are in fact the ones we created on the above steps.
+You only have to specify the types of the params passed to the function, which are in fact the ones you created in the previous steps.

 #### Passing as props

-Again, if you need to pass anything from useReducer as prop you will need to type the consumer props accordignly.
+Again, if you want to pass something from useReducer as a prop, you will have to write the consumer props accordingly.

-- `state` will be the type you defined your `initialState` and/or a custom type `State` like in the previous example
+- `state` will be the type you have defined in your `initialState` and/or a custom `State` type as in the example above.
-- `dispatch` will be `React.Dispatch<Action>` where `Action` is our custom type for actions.
+- `dispatch` will be `React.Dispatch<Action>` where `Action` is the custom type for actions.

 ### useContext

-Context in the example project is used to handle a list of liked animes and toggle the state on different points in the app.
-At this point `useContext` will have no secrets for you because is simply a combination of what you saw until now but let's see an example:
+The context in the example project is used to manage a list of anime you like and toggle the state at different points in the application.
+At this point `useContext` will have no secret for you because it is simply a combination of what you have seen so far but let's look at an example:

 ```ts
 // src/context/FavContext.tsx